-- 6. Connect the clamp to the battery post and twist or rock back and forth to make a solid connection.
-This will help keep the clamps from slipping off the posts and causing sparks. - Select the charge rate with the Selector Switch then plug the power cord into a grounded AC outlet to begin charging. - 8.
-The charger will not stop when the battery is fully charged.
-For this reason it is important to check charging progress frequently.
-Overcharging can damage a battery; you must monitor and unplug charger when battery is fully charged. - 9.
-When the battery is fully charged, the AMMETER pointer will fall to about half the charge rate selected.
-For specific positions, refer to the "Ammeter" section in "Using your battery charger" on page 6. - 10.
-When the battery is fully charged, unplug the charger power cord before attempting to disconnect charger clamps. - 11.
-Standing away from the battery, remove the charger clamps in this order: (1) from the chassis connection and, (2) from the battery post or terminal. - 12.
+- The charger will not stop when the battery is fully charged.
+For this reason it is important to check charging progress fequently.
+Overcharging can damage a battery.
+You must monitor and unplug charger when battery is fully charged. - When the battery is fully charged, unplug the charger power cord before attempting to disconnect charger clamps. - Standing away from the battery, remove the charger clamps in this order: (1) from the chassis connection and, (2) from the battery post or terminal. - 11.
 Clean and store the battery charger in a dry location.